bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 ## {id="problem"} Problem to solve

 Linux software is often written or built with specific assumptions about the environment in which it will be utilized.
-These assumptions hold true for a given release of a given distribution but will not hold true in other contexts.
-Thus, one cannot simply install a non-native package and expect it to work.
-One technique which will allow software to function in a non-native distro is to segregate it from the rest of the system via tools such as containers.
-Doing so, however, means the given piece of software's ability to interact with the rest of the system is severely limited, and the users' workflow must change to accommodate this.
-The fundamental problem Bedrock Linux is attempting to solve is how to overcome the environment conflicts *without* segregating the software from the rest of the system.
+These assumptions should hold true for a given release of a given distribution but may not hold true in other contexts.
+One cannot simply install a non-distro-native package and expect it to "just work".
+One technique which will allow software to function in a non-native distro is to segregate it from the rest of the system; for example, consider container technologies such as LXC.
+Utilizing these technologies, however, means the given piece of software's ability to interact with the rest of the system is severely limited, and the users' workflow must change to accommodate this.
+The fundamental problem Bedrock Linux is attempting to solve is how to overcome these environment conflicts *without* segregating the software from the rest of the system *or* adjusting the software to remove the assumptions.
+Ideally, a user should be able to take any package from any distro and install it, unmodified, in Bedrock Linux and have it "just work".

 Various assumptions software often makes about its environment include but are not limited to:

-- That a *given* build of a library exists at a specific location.
+- That a given build of a library exists at a specific location.
 Not only does this require it to be the specific version of the library for the specific architecture, but occasionally also require things like specific build flags to have been used when the library was compiled.
 If software from different distributions have differing requirements for a file at the same exact file path they will conflict with each other.

 - The requirement for a specific file at a specific path extends beyond just libraries, but can also include things such as executables.
 Consider, for example, that some distros - notably Red Hat-related ones - often use `bash` to provide `/bin/sh`.
-While other distros, such as Debian-based ones, use other shells such as `dash`.
+Other distros, such as Debian-based ones, use other shells such as `dash`.
 If a given `#!/bin/sh` program uses `bash`-isms it will work on Red Hat-related distros but not on Debian-based ones.
-A proper fix would be to simply use `#!/bin/bash`, but sadly this is not always an exercised practice.
+A proper fix would be for the given script to simply use `#!/bin/bash`, but sadly this is not always an exercised practice.

 - Software may have requirements about which program has a given PID.
 This is particularly common with init-related commands which may have requirements